 Step-by-Step Guide on How to Apply for a Pag-IBIG Loyalty Card Plus

 At the moment, applications for the Pag-IBIG Loyalty Card Plus (LCP) can only be done in person at selected Pag-IBIG branches with LCP kiosks.
-Online application for the Pag-IBIG Loyalty Card is not yet available.
+Online applications are not yet available.
 You can use this branch locator to see a list of Pag-IBIG branches nationwide with LCP kiosks.

-Are you ready to apply for your own Pag-IBIG Loyalty Card?
+Are you ready to apply for your own Pag-IBIG card?
 Follow this comprehensive, step-by-step guide on how to get one.

 Step 1: Download and Print the Pag-IBIG Loyalty Card Plus Application Form